 Just before they hit “upload”, our Hitman enters the frame and takes them out.

 We coordinated all the production where needed and worked hands-on with each influencer on script, timing and of course provided the HITMAN.
 All the influencer posts went up the day before the real trailer was going to be released.
 Under our agreement with each influencer, they could not make any further posts until after the real trailer was released the following day.

-As a secondary phase to the theatrical campaign, we created the 47 Days of Hitman social media content campaign.
+As a second phase to the theatrical campaign, we created the 47 Days of Hitman social media content campaign.
 For this less violent campaign, we released exclusive curated content for 47 days leading up to the films domestic release and we dropped a new piece of content each day.
 The content came from our targeted social media influencers.
-We targeted individuals both inside the action adventure demographic and non-traditional film social media influencers.
+We targeted individuals both inside the action-adventure demographic and non-traditional film social media influencers.
 From alternative pop culture poster artists to popular cat Instagramers, fans never knew what the content was going to be.

 - Alan Hellard – Creative Director

 - Andrew Culp -Social Strategist